Recent News & Blog / Governmental entities: How to prepare for an audit

 - For grants, ensure you understand the reporting requirements, allowable uses, and timeline for use of funds.
 This includes tracking activity, reading the grant contract carefully, and no double dipping.

 - How can we best make a financial plan for the future?
-Consider putting together a cash flow analysis that includes trends, future planning, and an analysis of operations, by department.
+Consider putting together a cash flow analysis that includes trends, future planning, and an analysis of operations by department

 Preparing for an audit requires careful planning and attention to detail.
-By following these tips, you can navigate the audit process successfully and ensure accurate financial reporting for your organization.
+By following these tips, you can successfully navigate the audit process and ensure accurate financial reporting for your organization.